JonEilers/Sea-Cucumber-Lab-Notebook/Aestivation transcriptome resources.md

-paper on statistical power of transcriptome experiments and trade off between sequencing depth and biological replicates https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3904521/
+paper on statistical power of transcriptome experiments and trade off between sequencing dwepth and biological replicates https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3904521/

 website on how to perform transcriptomic experiments